 LAW ENFORCEMENT A special Crime Stoppers phone with a well-publicized number is provided to the community.
 Callers are assigned a special Code number and NEVER give their names.
 If, after the investigation, the information leads to an arrest, the caller may be entitled to a reward.

-Multi-County Crime Stoppers, Inc. is a 501(C) (3) non-profit organization comprisedof a civilian board of directors residing in Montgomery, Liberty, and San Jacinto counties.
+Montgomery County Crime Stoppers, Inc. dba Multi-County Crime Stoppers is a 501(C) (3) non-profit organization comprisedof a civilian board of directors residing in Montgomery, Liberty, and San Jacinto counties.
 We operate a 24-hour tip line, answered 365 days a year, allowing citizens who wish to remain anonymous, an opportunity to call in and leave information to assist local law enforcement agencies.
 Our mission is to keep Montgomery, Liberty, and San Jacinto counties safe places to live, work and play.
 We work with law enforcement agencies, news media outlets, and the public to publicize and gain intelligence on felony crimes occurring in our tri-county area and to assist in the apprehension of wanted felon fugitives.

 Law Enforcement – Multi-County Crime Stoppers work with federal, state, and local Law Enforcement agencies, operating within our tri-county area, by helping to publicize felony crimes and wanted felons.
 While publicizing the information we encourage any citizen, with information to call our tip line, at any time and anonymously provide information about the crime or known location of a wanted felon.
 Multi-County Crime Stoppers offers cash rewards for information that leads to the arrest or indictment of any felony suspect as an added incentive.